Mentors & Program Coordinators

 Postgraduate appointments are normally for one year and may be renewed for the equivalent of a total of five years of full-time participation.

 Student appointments are normally for 10-12 weeks during the summer.
 Part-time appointments during the academic year are also possible.
-A student may be re-appointed with no time limit, while matriculating toward an undergraduate degree.
+A student may be re-appointed with no time limit, while matriculating toward a degree.
 Students must provide ORISE with proof of enrollment each semester.
 Once a degree is earned, the student becomes eligible for a postgraduate appointment and may participate for up to five years in that category.

 University faculty appointments normally occur for 10-12 weeks during the summer.
 Sabbatical appointments are also possible.
 A university faculty member may be re-appointed, with no time limit, as long as he or she maintains status as full-time faculty at a U.S. College or University.